Multi-modal Gaussian Process Variational Autoencoders for Neural and Behavioral Data: Experiments

 \subsection{Application to fly experimental data}

-Next we look to evaluate the MM-GPVAE on a real-world multi-modal dataset.
-Here, we consider a whole-brain calcium imaging from an adult, behaving \textit{Drosophila} \cite{schaffer2021flygenvectors}.
-We isolate 1000 calcium traces recorded using SCAPE microscopy \cite{voleti2019scape} from an animal while it performs a variety of distinct behaviors fixed on a spherical treadmill.
+Next, we look to evaluate the MM-GPVAE on a real-world multi-modal dataset.
+Here, we consider a whole-brain calcium imaging from an adult, behaving \textit{Drosophila} \citep{schaffer2021flygenvectors}.
+We isolate 1000 calcium traces recorded using SCAPE microscopy \citep{voleti2019scape} from an animal while it performs a variety of distinct behaviors fixed on a spherical treadmill.
 These 1000 calcium traces are dispersed widely and uniformly across the central fly brain and were randomly picked from the dataset to use in our model.
-Alongside the neural measurements, eight 2-d limb positions are extracted from a recorded video using the software tool DeepLabCut \cite{mathis2018deeplabcut}.
+Alongside the neural measurements, eight 2-D limb positions are extracted from a recorded video using the software tool DeepLabCut \citep{mathis2018deeplabcut}.
 These simultaneously recorded calcium traces and limb position measurements are split into 318 trials of 35 time-bins sampled at 70hz.
-Each trial has one of 5 corresponding behavioral labels (still, running, front grooming, back grooming and abdomen bending) determined via a semi-supervised approach from the tracked limb position measurements \cite{whiteway2021semi}.
+Each trial has one of 5 corresponding behavioral labels (still, running, front grooming, back grooming and abdomen bending) determined via a semi-supervised approach from the tracked limb position measurements \citep{whiteway2021semi}.
 Importantly, these behavioral labels are not used when fitting the MM-GPVAE.
-For additional information on how we isolate this behavioral data and neural traces, see the supplemental materials.

-For this set-up, we consider a variant of the MM-GPVAE where we have removed the non-linearity for the neural data modality, and instead consider Gaussian observations with an additional parameter controlling the observation variance for the fluorescence traces (akin to the original formulation of GPFA \cite{yu2009gaussian}).
-We do this because calcium imaging traces take on continuous values and are not well-described by Poisson observations, though in principle other observation likelihoods could be used here \cite{ganmor2016direct}.
-Next, we consider a 7-dimensional latent behavioral subspace and 26 dimensional neural subspace, with 5 of these dimensions being shared across modalities.
-These choices were made through initial exploration of the model and examining cross-validated model performance, though the results we show are robust to a wide range of dimensionality choices for each of the subspaces.
+For additional information on how we isolate this behavioral data and neural traces, see the appendix.
+We consider a 7-dimensional latent behavioral subspace and 26-dimensional neural subspace, with 5 of these dimensions being shared across modalities.
+These choices were made through initial exploration of the model and examining cross-validated model performance (see appendix), though the results we show are robust to a wide range of dimensionality choices for each of the subspaces.